|I still love doing bgvs... for over 40 yrs now!|

 My answer: To sing background vocals you need-

 - vocal training to be able to perform the feats of what I call a "stunt singer".
 It takes more stamina and control to be a great background singer than to be a lead singer, because you will have to trace and blend with another voice perfectly, taking on the lead voice's tone, personality, rhythm, phrasing and accent, or adding whatever different texture of voice the producer wants to offset the lead singer's voice.
+I have a specialized training program just for studio singing you might want to study!

 - to be able to change your voice at the producer's request.